-Description: Enables or disables the callback feature.
+Description: This parameter enables or disables the callback feature.
 When you enable the callback feature, the MAX hangs up after receiving an incoming call that matches the one specified in the Connection profile.
 The MAX then calls back the device at the remote end of the link using the Dial # specified in the Connection profile.